noiredayz/node-wav-player/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

 * v0.3.0.
-(2022-06-05) Added support play sounds using any application.
-This makes the module work on virtuall any platform that is capable of playing audio.
+(2022-06-05) Added support for playing sounds using any application.
+This makes the module work on virtually any platform that is capable of playing audio.
 * v0.2.2 (2021-10-03) Added OpenBSD support using [aucat](https://www.openbsd.org/faq/faq13.html#playaudio)
 * v0.2.1 (2021-07-17)
   Forked the project with plans to expand support for other OS'.
 Dead project?
 NOIDONTTHINKSO